oracle/bpftune/FEATURE_PLAN.md

 ### TCP buffer tuner improvements
 - one problem is hard to have a one max buffer size to fit all;
-  can we use snd buffer clamping (via setsockopt) to clamp for small flows? this would be a good strategy to mimimize overhead for non-critical flows during memory crunches.
+  can we use snd buffer clamping (via bpf_setsockopt) to clamp for small flows? this would be a good strategy to mimimize overhead for non-critical flows during memory crunches. tp->snd_cwnd_clamp and tp->window_clamp are clamping values for send/receive windows. use TCP_BPF_SNDCWND_CLAMP, TCP_WINDOW_CLAMP for these.
+Problem:
+  "moderate rcvbuf" behaviour alters window clamp so may need to be a send-side only approach.
 - look at pulling buffer values back down based on longer latency (potential bufferbloat)
 - look at netdev_max_backlog; tune that too?